-This result has been achieved despite a revenue decrease as:
+This result has been achieved due to:

-- Change in revenue mix leading to changed gross margin.
-Gross margins can vary significantly depending upon the nature of the projects underway in any particular period which may differ markedly.
-In 2017, project revenues have decreased in both \$ terms and in relative terms however support and royalty revenues have increased.
-The changed mix has led to an increase in margin.
-For example, margin recognised on royalties is 100% which can be compared to project and product margins which are lower and in some cases as low as 10-15% where the Group resells third party products. - Finance costs have decreased as interest charges decreased following the rights issue in 2016 reduced interest bearing debt.
+- Increased revenues, as noted above - Changed in revenue mix and project mix leading to improved gross margin.
+Gross margins can vary significantly depending upon the nature of the projects which may differ markedly between periods.
+In addition, the gross margin can vary dependent upon the mix of Etherstack products, where relatively high margins reflect the value of our intellectual property, compared to third party products where the margin earned is much lower.
+For example, margin recognised on royalties is 100% which can be compared to project and product margins which are lower and in some cases as low as

+10-15% where the Group resells third party products.
+The changed mix in 2018 has led to an increase in gross margin percentage.

-- Revaluation of the embedded derivative net of amortisation has led to a profit and loss account credit in 2017 of \$262 - Reduced amortisation charge on the Group's intellectual property assets.
-The 2017 charge is \$2,042 compared to \$2,480 in 2016 representing a 17% decrease.
-A number of the Group's intellectual property assets have become fully amortised and the amortisation charge for 2018 is expected to show a further reduction from the 2017 charge. - The 2016 result includes a profit & loss charge against the carrying value of inventory of \$200.
-There is no profit and loss charge in 2017. - The net tax credit has decreased from \$502 to \$354 predominantly as a result of a reduction in the UK Research and Development incentive claim.
+- Reduced administrative expenses of \$574 relative to 2017.
+Included in this reduction is a reduced amortisation charge on the Group's intellectual property assets.
+The 2018 charge is \$1,489 compared to \$2,042 in 2017 representing an 27.1% decrease.
+A number of the Group's intellectual property assets have become fully amortised and the amortisation charge for 2019 is expected to show a further reduction from the 2018 charge. - The group has operations in Australia, United States, United Kingdom and Japan and as a consequence is exposed to gains and losses from foreign currency fluctuations between the reporting currency USD and the other currencies in which transactions are undertaken; Australian dollar, Yen, Euro and GBP.
+In 2018 there was a currency translation benefit of \$321 compared to a loss of \$100 in 2017. - Revaluation of the embedded derivative net of amortisation has led to a profit and loss account charge of \$214 compared to a credit in 2017 of \$262.
+The revaluation is based on a Black Scholes model and uses inputs including the prevailing share price, interest rates and the remaining life of the option embedded within the convertible note. - The net tax credit has decreased from \$354 to \$127 predominantly as a result of a reduction in the UK Research and Development incentive claim.